MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Introduction

 \section{Introduction}

-Video world models \cite{agarwal2025cosmos,liu2024sora,parker2024genie,yang2023learning,yang2024position,feng2024matrix,guo2025mineworld} can directly learn the evolution of visual scenes driven by actions, enabling stronger capabilities in understanding, prediction, and planning in open environments.
-By capturing continuous spatiotemporal structure, motion semantics, and object interactions, video world models \cite{brooks2024video,ho2022video,zhu2024sora,kong2024hunyuanvideo} are especially important for tasks such as autonomous driving \cite{bar2025navigation,yang2025drivearena,liao2025diffusiondrive}, embodied intelligence \cite{xiao2025worldmem,liu2025embodied,ren2024embodied}, and virtual-world generation \cite{zhang2025matrix,agarwal2025cosmos,li2025hunyuan}.
-Besides, through generative video prediction and action-conditioned modeling, video world models \cite{guo2025mineworld,parker2024genie,feng2024matrix} can construct interactive virtual environments internally, supporting low-cost experimentation and policy optimization, and thus empowering agents with better generalization and long-term planning abilities.
+Video world models \cite{agarwal2025cosmos,liu2024sora,parker2024genie,yang2023learning,yang2024position,feng2024matrix,guo2025mineworld} learn the evolution of visual scenes conditioned on actions, enabling agents to understand, predict, and plan in open environments.
+By capturing spatiotemporal structure, motion dynamics, and object interactions, they have shown strong potential in applications such as autonomous driving \cite{bar2025navigation,yang2025drivearena,liao2025diffusiondrive}, embodied intelligence \cite{xiao2025worldmem,liu2025embodied,ren2024embodied}, and virtual-world generation \cite{zhang2025matrix,agarwal2025cosmos,li2025hunyuan}.
+Furthermore, through generative video prediction and action-conditioned modeling, video world models \cite{feng2024matrix,guo2025mineworld,wu2025video,mao2025yume,zhang2025matrix,he2025matrix} can construct interactive virtual environments for low-cost experimentation and policy optimization, enabling stronger generalization and long-term planning.

-Currently, interactive video world models \cite{wu2025video,mao2025yume,zhang2025matrix,he2025matrix} have become mainstream, and they are typically built using diffusion models combined with autoregressive generation.
-Specifically, these methods condition on user interaction actions (\textit{e.g.}, keyboard commands) to generate the next frame accordingly.
-While these methods support interactive video generation, they still face two challenges.
-(1) Although they can generate video conditioned on user instruction actions (\textit{e.g.}, camera motion), they fail to effectively leverage the correspondence between instruction-driven scene motion and 3D geometry.
-Without explicit constraints on true viewpoint transitions, the generated content tends to exhibit unstable or inconsistent scene structures when the view changes.
-(2) They struggle to retain historical information across interactions, weakening the continuity of the evolving world state.
-During interactive generation, accumulated errors grow with interaction length, causing the produced content to drift from earlier observations and resulting in structural and semantic deviations.